agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

       }
      }));
 ```
-With help of the Collection, we are able to 'instantiate' the Selectors on our own,
+With the help of the Collection, we can 'instantiate' the Selectors on our own,
-which gives us much more freedom configuring these.
+which gives us much more freedom configuring these Instances.

 <br/>

 #### `key`
-The Key/Name is an optional property, that gets used to identify our Collection.
+The Key/Name is an optional property that is used to identify our Collection.
-This is pretty useful during debug sessions or if we persist our Collection,
+Such key is pretty useful during debug sessions or if we persist our Collection,
-where it automatically uses the `key` as persist key.
+it automatically uses the `key` as persist key.
 We recommend giving each Collection an unique `key`.
 It has only advantages.
 ```ts
 const MY_COLLECTION = App.createCollection({